 Scope of cooperation

-Each Party intends to cooperate with and provide information to the other Party, subject to all rules applicable to it and its own policy in areas of common interest, including inter-alia, best suitable frequency bands, bandwith dividend programs and EMC aspects.
+Each Party intends to cooperate with and provide information to the other Party, subject to all rules applicable to it and its own policy in areas of common interest, including inter-alia, the designation of spectrum to new radio applications and the revision of standards applicable to EMC immunity.

 Within the framework of this cooperation, CEPT ECC shall be entitled to:

-Formulate advice on current and future CENELEC standards programs, e.g. by stating needs and by proposing priorities;
+Formulate advice on current and future CENELEC standards programs, e.g. by informing about the evolution of spectrum use which may require update of EMC standards ;

-Propose technical documents with a view to their possible incorporation in the body of CENELEC standards through its normal approval procedures;

-Request or invite CENELEC to develop ad hoc standards projects;
+Propose supporting technical documents for the development of EMC immunity limits and measurement methods ;

-Deliver expert advice where necessary on the implementation dates and legislative consequences of the adopted European standards;
+Deliver expert advice where necessary on the implementation dates and consequences of the adopted European standards;

-Advise CENELEC whenever appropriate on difficulties encountered during the standardization process.

-Following the submission to the CENELEC Technical Board of the drafts and proposals delivered by CEPT ECC, the latter may be invited by the CENELEC technical body in charge of the subject to introduce, clarify and where necessary, discuss its proposals.

-Should the CENELEC procedures for approval of the CEPT ECC proposals lead to technical comments, the required follow-up will be undertaken in an ad hoc working group set up to that effect under the initiative of the Chairman of the relevant technical body of CENELEC.
-CEPT ECC will be invited to participate in this ad hoc WG.
-The CEPT ECC Secretariat will receive a copy of all the technical comments in question in due time.
+Nominate a CEPT ECC observer to any relevant CENELEC meeting

+Within the framework of this cooperation, CENELEC shall be entitled to:

+Request supporting technical documents for the development and revision of EMC immunity levels and measurement methods in CENELEC standards ;

+Provide information on the CENELEC standardization program relevant to CEPT ECC

+Nominate a CENELEC observer to any relevant CEPT ECC meeting

 Each request for cooperation and/or information will be assessed on a case by case basis by the Party receiving such a request to determine whether it is able and willing to provide such cooperation and/or information.

-The permanent participation in identified technical or policy bodies of either organization is subject to the rules established by that organization.
+The participation of representative of each organization in identified technical or policy bodies of the other organization is subject to the rules established by that organization.

-CEPT ECC Members and their experts are encouraged to contribute to all relevant technical consultations and activities, at national level, through the National Electrotechnical Committees Members of CENELEC.

 Communication channels

 In order to facilitate cooperation and exchange of information, the Parties undertake to:

-Whenever possible and appropriate, exchange a wide range of documentation to provide expertise and allow the exchange of information within the scope of cooperation and in the framework of relevant events (such as the initiation of standards procedures, publication of policy documents and initiation of public consultation procedures and other public events) organized by each Party.
+Whenever possible and appropriate, exchange a wide range of documentation to provide expertise and allow the exchange of information within the scope of cooperation and in the framework of relevant events (such as the initiation of CENELEC standards procedures and CEPT ECC work items, publication of policy documents and initiation of public consultation procedures and other public events) organized by each Party.
 This should take place on an ad hoc basis, meaning whenever relevant information becomes available (or a request for information emerges).

-Appoint contact points and list them in Annex I of this MoU.
+Appoint contact points and list them in a document regularly updated by both parties.

-Address all communications or requests for information or assistance made under this MoU to the adequate contact point as listed in Annex I.
+Address all communications or requests for information or assistance made under this MoU to the adequate contact point.

-Ensure that English is used as the language for all communications, requests, 1:documentation and information provided between the Parties.
+Ensure that English is used as the language for all communications, requests, documentation and information provided between the Parties.